 HOW - I approach each case and individual parent with respect, despite the circumstances.
 The adults in any case may have made mistakes in their lives - many are even using poor judgment at the moment - but they are not bad people.
-All involved have the right to be treated with understanding, compassion, and respect, even if it is sometimes applied with professional firmness.
+All parents involved in child custody cases have the right to be treated with understanding, compassion, and respect, even if it is sometimes offered with professional firmness.

-Member of the California Association of Supervised Visitation Providers
+Member of the California Association of Supervised Visitation Service Providers

-In August 2015, I became a member of the California Association of Supervised Visitation Providers.
+In August 2015, I became a member of the California Association of Supervised Visitation Service Providers.

 In November, 2013, I completed an intense course of education on California Family Code Section 3200.5 and the 5.20 Standards, which include new laws that took effect on January 1, 2013.